Allergan Foundation Research Grant

 The AAOF is a non-profit organization and our policy is not to cover any indirect costs associated with the Allergan Foundation Research Program or any other of our programs.

-The award recipient and an institution representative will be invited to attend the next AAO annual meeting in order to be recognized and participate at AOF events and the annual AOF Celebration Luncheon held on Saturday.
+The award recipient and an institution representative will be invited to attend the next AAO annual meeting in order to be recognized and participate at AAOF events and the annual AAOF Celebration Luncheon held on Saturday.

 Any manuscript or publication material produced must acknowledge the American Academy of Optometry Foundation and The Allergan Foundation.